jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 **Action** JFrog Xray Create Ignore Rules

 Now you can save your flow!
-You will need to activate the flow before the Xray violations will work in the flow.
+You will need to activate the flow before the flow does anything.
+The flow will start working as expected after a violation is sent to Servicenow after the flow is activated.

 # List of Supported Actions